 In recognition of this problem, a number of state legislators have attempted to introduce legislation that would ban NFL blackouts in publicly funded NFL stadiums.
-For example, State Representative Robert F. Hagan, a member of the Ohio House of Representatives, recently proposed a bill that would "prohibit a professional sports team for whom a sports facility was constructed using public funds from entering into a contract that prohibits the broadcast of the sports team's games based upon the number of tickets sold."134 The bill would have particular relevance in Ohio, where the Cincinnati Bengals had seventy-five percent of their games blacked out in 2011 while playing in the publicly funded Paul Brown Stadium.135 State Representatives proposed a similar bill in Pennsylvania, noting that the stadiums of the Philadelphia Eagles and the Pittsburgh Steelers have received a total of \$160 million in taxpayer subsidies in recent years.136
+For example, State Representative Robert F. Hagan, a member of the Ohio House of Representatives, recently proposed a bill that would "prohibit a professional sports team for whom a sports facility was constructed using public funds from entering into a contract that prohibits the broadcast of the sports team's games based upon the number of tickets sold."
+The bill would have particular relevance in Ohio, where the Cincinnati Bengals had seventy-five percent of their games blacked out in 2011 while playing in the publicly funded Paul Brown Stadium.
+State Representative Brendan Boyle of the Pennsylvania House of Representatives proposed a similar bill in Pennsylvania, noting that the stadiums of the Philadelphia Eagles and the Pittsburgh Steelers have received a total of \$160 million in taxpayer subsidies in recent years.